4-H Clubs

 Click here to learn more about Virginia 4-H All Stars.

-ANNUAL PWC 4-H SCHOLARSHIPS
+ANNUAL PRINCE WILLIAM 4-H SCHOLARSHIPS

 Joanne Guhl Scholarship

 Joanne Guhl was a member of the Boots and Saddles 4-H Club who passed away in1984.
 Her parents honor her memory by awarding a college scholarship to a 4-Her.
-Applicants must be enrolled the Prince William County 4-H program and must have been accepted at an institution of higher learning.
+Applicants must be enrolled the Prince William 4-H program and must have been accepted at an institution of higher learning.
 Preference is given to 4-Hers pursuing a career in animal science.
-Applications are due in May each year.
+Applications are due in early fall each year.

 Bernard Malo Scholarship

 Bernard Malo was a past leader of the Trigger Time 4-H Shooting Education Club.
 Bernie, a 4-H All Star, was active at the local, district, and state level and gave much to the youth of Virginia.
 His family, who are all 4-H’ers and friends, started a scholarship fund to honor his memory.
 Trigger Time 4-H Club members have continued to help this scholarship fund grow.
 This scholarship is for higher education for those entering as a freshman into any four-year college, community college or vocational school.
 Trigger Time member applicants are given first consideration.
 The amount of scholarship may vary from year to year.
-Applications are due in May of each year.
+Applications are due in early fall each year.

 All Around 4-H Member Award and All Around 4-H Volunteer Award

 The All Around 4-H Member and All Around 4-H Volunteer Awards were created to recognize individuals who demonstrate exemplary service to Prince William 4-H through participation in program planning, development, and implementation at the club level and beyond.
 This yearly award will be given to individuals who strengthen local 4-H clubs and county 4-H by encouraging and promoting youth members and volunteers, helping to recruit new members and leaders, and through leadership responsibility while promoting service through volunteerism.
+Applications are due in early fall each year.

 4-H Virginia Cooperative Extension